pygments/pygments/doc/docs/filters.rst

 `get_all_filters()` function from the `pygments.filters` module that returns an iterable for all known filters.

-If you want to write your own filter, have a look at `Write your own filter`_.
+If you want to write your own filter, have a look at :doc:`Write your own filter

-.. _Write your own filter: filterdevelopment.txt
+<filterdevelopment>`.

 Builtin Filters
 ===============

-[builtin_filter_docs]
+.. pygmentsdoc:: filters